johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-18-static-web-apps-cli-improve-performance-with-vite-server-proxy/index.md

 ## What the Static Web Apps CLI does

 The Static Web Apps CLI is a great tool for local development.
-It spins up a local server which serves your frontend and proxies requests to your backend.
-This is particularly handy if you're building an app which has a frontend and a backend, and you want to run them both locally.
-There's also an extra bonus in the box, in that you can spoof authentication / authorization.
+It spins up a local server which proxies requests to your frontend / backend servers.
+This is a great way to handle local development without having to work around CORS issues.
+There's also an extra bonus in the box, in that you can spoof authentication / authorization as well.

 So to be clear, for the purposes of local development, the Static Web Apps CLI is a dev server that does three important things: